wenkaiingermany/NCE_03/Lesson_56.md

 spell disaster / trouble / danger for ...
 The lack of rain could spell disaster for farmers.
 This cold weather could spell trouble for gardeners.

+### One bad winter we watched the river creep up the lower meadows.

+creep v. 蹑手蹑脚地走
+Nevertheless, I managed to creep down into the living-room for two days before anyone found me out.

+Curiositz swallowed him.
+A gentle breeze caressed mz cheeks and soothed mz heart.

+### All the cattle had been moved into stalls and we stood to lose little.

+stall n. an enclosed area in a building for an animal such as a horse or cow

+stand to do sth: to be likely to do or have something 可能
+stand to gain / lose / win ...

+Many small companies stand to lose financially if the new law is introduced.

+### We were, however, worried about our nearest neighbours, whose farm was low lying and who were newcomers to the district.

+The plane flew low.
+lowly adj. low in rank, importance, or social class 卑微的，低等的
+a lowly servant
+If we were able to discover lowly forms of life like bacteria on another planet, it would completely change our view or ourselves.

+### As the floods had put the telephone out of order, we could not find out how they were managing (to deal with it).

+put ... out of order

+put ... in order = put ... right

+When lights guse, furniture gets rickety, pipes get clogged, or vacuum cleaners fail to operate, some women assume that their husbands will somehow put things right.

+be out of order
+The bell had been out of order for many years.

+put ... out of business
+put ... out of work

+### From an attic window we could get a sweeping view of the river where their land joined ours, and at the most critical juncture we took turns in watching that point.

+... get a sweeping view
+... get a bird's eye view

+..., when the flood was at its height ...
+..., at the height of the flood ...

+the height of ...
+August is the height of summer.
+The storm is at its height.

+take turns (in) doing sth.
+take turns to do sth.
+There is only one computer, so we have to take turns (in) using / to use it.

+### The first sign of disaster was a dead sheep floating down.

+sign
+indication
+omen
+a good / bad omen

+### Next came a horse, swimming bravely, but we were afraid that the strength of the current would prevent its landing anywhere before it became exhausted.

+全部倒装
+把全部谓语动词置于主句之前
+1. 表示位置或次序的状语置于句首，主要满足两个条件，要用全部倒装: 主语不是代词; 谓语动词不是及物动词
+2. 表语置于句首

+Now comes your turn.
+On the hill stands a temple.
+Happy is he who has a sound mind in a sound body.
+Gone are the days when my heart was yound and gay.

+... prevent it form landing anywhere ...

+### Suddenly a raft appeared, looking rather like Noah's ark, carrying the whole family, a few hens, the dogs, a cat, and a bird in a cage.

+Noah's ark
+the Genesis
+the New Testament (Christians)
+the Old Testament (Jews)
+deluge

+### We realized that they must have become unduly frightened by the rising flood, for their house, which had sound foundations, would have stood stoutly even if it had been almost submerged.

+sound adj. in good condition and not damaged in any way
+The floor was completely sound.
+Is the building structurally sound?

+stout = sturdy adj. strong and thick 粗壮的，结实的
+stout boots for climbing
+a stout walking-stick

+### The men of our family waded down through our flooded meadows with boathooks, in the hope of being (=because they hope to be) able to grapple a corner of the raft and pull it out of the current towards our bank.

+wade
+trek

+in the hope of / that ...
+... in the hope that they would be able to ...
+Police are carrying out a house-to-house search in the hope of finding the missing girl.

+The Swedes were the first to recognize that public officials like civil servants, police officers, health inspectors or tax-collectors can make mistakes or act over-zealously in the belief (=because they believe) that they are serving the public.

+In the life her thoughts were on lunch and a good rest; but when she got out at her own floor, both were forgotten in her sudden discovery (=because she suddenly discovered) that her front door was open.

+They leave unwanted objects in drawers, cupboards and attics for years, in the belief that (=because they believe that) they may one day need just thost very things.

+Young men who have reason to fear that they will be killed in battle may justifiably feel bitter in the thought (=because they think) that they have cheated of the best things that life has to offer.

+grapple v. to take a firm hold of sb./sth. and struggle with them

+They managed to grapple him to the ground.

+### We still think it a miracle that they were able to do so.